genoni-studio/nextjs-tailwind-4/README.md

 ## Editor setup

 1. Developers should set up their IDE to use the [Tailwind CSS IntelliSense](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) plugin.
 This provides a number of useful features, including autocomplete and syntax highlighting.
 2. Also helpful is Tailwind's [Prettier plug-in](https://github.com/tailwindlabs/prettier-plugin-tailwindcss) that sorts classes in the editor.
+This plug-in has been installed in this demo repo.

 See the [Editor setup](https://tailwindcss.com/docs/editor-setup) section in Tailwind's documentation for more details.

+## Known issues

+I found one issue with [Tailwind CSS IntelliSense](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) plugin where disabled spacing values, like `pb-2`, appeared in the VS Code autocomplete even though there were, in fact, disabled in Tailwind and would not apply.
+There is an [issue](https://github.com/tailwindlabs/tailwindcss-intellisense/issues/1133) already tracking this problem and should be fixed by early Feb 2025.